eitchtee/Spotilyrics/README.md

 * ~~Compile .exe files~~
 * Add other ways than PyLyrics to find lyrics, in case that fails to find what you want
 * Add an icon

+---

+### Thanks and Credits
+* Thanks to [XanderMJ](https://github.com/XanderMJ/) for creating the great [spotilib](https://github.com/XanderMJ/spotilib) which without it this project wouldn't be possibel
+* Thanks to [Ernesto Savoretti](https://sourceforge.net/u/sandy2008/) for fixig the [pmwbundle.py](https://sourceforge.net/p/pmw/discussion/131281/thread/24235048/) code and posting it on some obscure sourceforge thread.
+* Icon made by Freepik from www.flaticon.com